Meet Mr. McNutley

-Meet Mr McNutley is a TV series starring Ray Milland that ran from 1953 to 1955 on CBS.It was also adapted into a radio serial only running from 1953 to 1954.
+Meet Mr. McNutley is a TV series starring Ray Milland that ran from 1953 to 1955 on CBS.
+It was also adapted into a radio serial only running from 1953 to 1954.

 The series was also known by the title, The Ray Milland Show.

 Premise

 Mr. McNutley is an English professor at an all-girls college: Lynnhaven.
-There, all of his students love her except for the Dean.
+There, all of his students love him except for the Dean.
 Luckily, he has an understanding of his wife, Peggy.
 Later on in the series, he becomes a drama teacher at a co-ed college and his last name is changed to "McNutly."